schoolhouse-io/colmena-realworld-example-app/README.md

 * __favorite__ article
 * (article) __feed__

-In the context of our blog-like app, the purpose of each cell is pretty clear.
+We know our app is a blogging platform.
+In that context, the purpose of each cell is pretty clear.
 It would only take a glance at the [`lib/real_world` directory](https://github.com/schoolhouse-io/colmena-realworld-example-app/tree/master/lib/real_world) to find out where a certain feature might be defined.
 From there, a developer can quickly look at the API to learn about the operations it supports and navigate the implementation in a very gradual and natural way.

 ### An event-based, functional domain